Labour Disruption Information

 To receive important updates from the Division and your child’s school, please ensure you are subscribed to SchoolMessenger.
 If you are not receiving emails, contact your school office.

-Our Role in the Bargaining Process
+About the Bargaining Process

 In Alberta, teacher bargaining is currently happening centrally at the provincial level.
 It is a process between: